criteo/command-launcher/gh-pages/content/en/docs/overview/built-in-commands.md

 ### package install

-Install a dropin package from a git repo or from a zip file
+Install a *dropin package* from a git repo or from a zip file.

 ```shell
 # install a dropin package from git repository